WPMedia/arc-themes-blocks/blocks/card-list-block/README.md

 # `@wpmedia/card-list-block`
-Fusion News Theme card list block
+Fusion Theme card list block
 _Please provide a 1-2 sentence description of what the block is and what it does._

 ## Acceptance Criteria